 - Ear or neck pain that stems from where the adenoids were

-- Voice changes that usually goes away in two or three weeks (your child’s voice may sound higher-pitched, muffled or nasally)
+- Voice changes that usually go away in two or three weeks (your child’s voice may sound higher pitched, muffled or nasally)

 At Children’s, adenoidectomies are one of the most common procedures performed by our ENTs.
-We perform thousands each year on kids ages 0 to 21, so our team brings their pediatric expertise and years of experience to every procedure.
+We perform thousands each year on kids from birth to age 21, so our team brings its pediatric expertise and years of experience to every procedure.

 Steven Goudy, MD, is Medical Director of Otolaryngology at Children’s Healthcare of Atlanta, as well as Professor and Director of Pediatric Otolaryngology at Emory University School of Medicine.
 He joined Children’s in 2015 by way of Vanderbilt University Children’s Hospital, where he worked for 10 years following his fellowship training in pediatric otolaryngology.